 The Notice on the Prayer Wall reads:

 “This wall is inspired by another wall, the Wailing Wall in Jerusalem.

 In Jerusalem generations have cried and prayed out their needs before God.

 Indeed to this day little pieces of paper with prayers and petitions are rolled up and inserted in the broken mortar between the bricks of the Wailing Wall.

 Since the first day’s batch of prayers placed within the cracks, requests have been flowing daily–“May my prayer be set before you like incense; may the lifting up of my hands be like the evening sacrifice.”
 Psalm 141:2

-Daily, the prayers requests come in, each prayer request is then taken and placed in the Offering of the Daily Mass at the Skete.
+Daily, the prayers requests come in, each prayer request is then taken and placed in the Offering of the Daily Mass.
 After the Holy Mass, each Prayer Request is taken to the Prayer Wall, prayed over, placed into The Holy Name of Jesus and inserted into the cracks.

 In 2011, The wall accepted its first prayer request…